prjunnamed/prjcombine/docs/xc9500/jtag.rst

   wire-AND area)
 - ``FBULK``: erases either all main areas on the device at once, or all UIM wire-AND areas at once

+Note that the ``FBULK`` instruction is not supported on (rarely seen) XC9500 devices with revision older than 2.

 An erase operation is triggered by the following sequence: